 The Development and Rehabilitation Division at the Janeway is the only program of its kind for children throughout Newfoundland and Labrador.
 It provides service to children and adolescents with physical, developmental, and learning disabilities.

 Did you know:

 The Janeway is the only children’s hospital in Newfoundland and Labrador with approximately 123,000 patient visits annually.
-The Janeway, in affiliation with Memorial University, also serves as a primary clinical resource for pediatric and obstetric teaching and research.
+The Janeway, in affiliation with Memorial University, also serves as a primary clinical resource for paediatric and obstetric teaching and research.
 Through a broad range of health professions in medicine, nursing and related health services, the hospital and university work together training the health care providers of tomorrow.

 Focused on building a new Special Care Unit